What To Look For When Replacing Your System

 To install the most efficient HVAC system in your household, a detailed inspection should first be performed by your installation contractor.

-The inspection by your contractor should include, as a minimum, the inspection of your home’s ductwork, insulation, refrigerant piping, electrical service, wiring, thermostat, condensate piping, flue piping, flue terminations, chimney liner, slabs, filter, driers, registers, grills, drain pans and evaporator coil.
+The inspection by your contractor should include, as a minimum, the inspection of your home’s ductwork, insulation, refrigerant piping, thermostat, condensate piping, flue piping, flue terminations, chimney liner, slabs, filter, driers, registers, grills, drain pans and evaporator coil.

 How long will my system last?